hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @hiiamboris Is there any documentation on "differences" between VID and VID/S?

 [20:17:00](#cXrkbd7JUVYO3N9PVrAIAKZsG750PO759Lxn3D9SKJQ) <hiiamboris (NOT THIS ONE)>:
-Have you opened the link? Ì†ΩÌ∏â
+Have you opened the link? üòâ

 [20:18:16](#A96Xx9t6mCvpJGTWr8KW1HODx2DR7nJFBTUdo65YBec) <greggirwin (Gregg Irwin)>:
 I've just opened it, and wow!
 Great stuff @hiiamboris.